ashton-martin/ashton-martin.github.io/projects/bouncing-box/README.md

 Again, however, this value is hard-coded.
 No matter how many times we click on the box, it will only ever change the text to `1`.
 So we need another Variable!

-## Step 2: Create a Variable
+## TODO 4.2: Create a Variable

 **FIND**: Your Variable declaration for `positionX` below `// TODO 2`.

 **CODE:** Declare a new Variable called `points` and assign it to the value `0`.

-## Step 3: Replace the hard-coded value
+## TODO 4.3: Replace the hard-coded value

 **FIND:** The `handleBoxClick` Function.
 It will look like this: